hydra3333/mvutensils/readme.rst

 * The levels argument to Super and Analyse should probably be reworked somehow

-* The tff stuff present in most filters needs cleanup

 * Mask doesn't need source properties passed on or the possibility to specify the output format?

+* Document everything properly, especially the fact that only Analyse cares about levels>1 in Super